setgree/sv-meta/readme.md

 * `dip_calc.R` demonstrates how we calculate a standardized effect size from a reported difference in proportion.
 This comes up in an appendix.

-* `dplot.R` is an experimental function that creates a scatterplot of effect size and standard error of effect size.
-We use this a bit in the exploratory analyses script.

 * `map_robust.R` is a wrapper around `metafor::robust()` that allows us to pipe results to the function.
 It also works with `split | > map` analyses, which we found useful.

 * `odds_ratio_to_d.R` is used in an appendix to demonstrate why converting from odds ratio to Cohen's D can create a misleading impression about effect size magnitudes.
 Robin Gomila [makes this point very nicely elsewhere](https://www.robingomila.com/files/publications_pdfs/Gomila_2020_Logistic_vs_Linear.pdf).